GamerTilen/CreateMinecraftServer/README.md

 > [!IMPORTANT]
 > This is NOT the finished server because you can only access it on your computer.
 You must do all the steps to have a server that everyone can join.

+Now you're ready to start your server!
+Double-click `Run.bat` and your server will launch.
+A window will appear with some info about your server.
+As long as you leave this window open, your server is running!

+#### The window (server console)

+Your server provides some information to help you keep track of what's going on, even if you're not in-game.

+1. You can see how much memory the server is using in the Stats panel.
+2. You can check who is currently connected to the server in the Players panel.
+3. You can see server messages and player chats in the Log and Chat panel.
+4. You can use the field on the bottom-right to enter server commands.

+Server Commands allow advanced users more control over their server.
+You can find a list of all possible commands [here](https://minecraft.fandom.com/wiki/Commands).